 Time limits for appealing

 You must appeal within one month of the date on the letter or email telling you the outcome of the reconsideration.
 It is important to appeal in time otherwise you might lose the chance to challenge the decision.

 If you miss the deadline, HMCTS can still accept your appeal up to 13 months after the decision was sent if you can give good reasons why it’s late.
 However the DWP can object to the reasons you give.
-If this happens, a judge will decide if the appeal can be accepted.
+If this happens, a tribunal will decide if the appeal can be accepted.

 Decisions you can't appeal against